Advertiser Disclosure

 Credit cards impact your credit score in a few ways.
 First, you’ll get a hard inquiry on your credit report when you apply for a credit card, which could drop your score by up to five points.
 The impact is typically short-term, but several hard inquiries in a brief period could tank your score and cause potential lenders and creditors to view you as a credit risk.

-Your payment history is also affected by credit cards.
+Credit cards also affect your payment history.
 It accounts for the largest percentage of your FICO credit score, so paying on time is essential.
 Otherwise, your credit score could take a significant hit if you miss a payment and any of your credit card accounts reach 30 or more days past due.

 Credit utilization, which accounts for the second-largest component of your credit score, is also directly impacted by credit cards.
 Your credit utilization rate is the percentage of your credit limit that’s currently in use.
 You should aim to keep it at 30 percent or lower to avoid damaging your credit score.
 To illustrate, if you have three credit cards with $500 limits, you shouldn’t spend more than $450 on all your cards combined.